Frostyn00/AI-Virtual-Mouse/README.md

 # AI Virtual Mouse Project 🖱️

 This project implements an AI-powered virtual mouse using Python, OpenCV, Mediapipe, and Autopy.
 The application tracks your hand gestures via a webcam and allows you to control the mouse cursor and perform click actions without touching a physical mouse.

 ---

+## Changelog 🚀
+### v2.0
+- **Right-Click Disabled**: Right-click functionality with the pinky finger was removed.
+- **Multiple Click Issue Fixed**: The issue of continuous clicking was fixed, ensuring only one click occurs when intended.
+- **Scroll Functionality**: Scrolling added.
+Scroll down when the thumb is open and far from the index finger, and scroll up when the thumb is open and close to the index finger.
+- **Code Optimization**: Various optimizations were made to improve the efficiency and performance of the program.

+---